brennanfradelis/YouTube/README.md

 # Coding Interview Patterns and Techniques

-## My services to help you land software engineering jobs

 #### Tired of your resume being ignored?
 I'll help you write an outstanding resume that gets you interviews.
 [Sign up for my Resume Writing Service](https://calendly.com/brennanfradelis/resume)